sangaprabhav/HypTokenizer/README.md

 2. Using hyperbolic distance to guide merge decisions
 3. Preserving hierarchical relationships in the vocabulary
 4. Enabling improved downstream task performance
+5. Efficient scaling to large vocabularies with optimized algorithms

 ## 🚀 Getting Started